-Note that, $\phi$ is denoted as the unknown of RME, and the first order derivatives of $\phi$ satisfy $|L\phi | \lesssim \delta, \, |\Lb \phi|\lesssim 1$.
-We wish to show that the modified energy \eqref{modified-energy-L-simplify} is positive and equivalent to This requires us to make some bootstrap assumption for $\int_{\Cb_{\ub}} |L\varphi|^2$.
-But as we can see, there is no positive $\int_{\Cb_{\ub}} |L\varphi|^2$ appearing in \eqref{modified-energy-L-simplify}, which implies that we are not able to retrieve the estimate for $\int_{\Cb_{\ub}} |L\varphi|^2$ in the energy argument.
-Hence there is no way to close the bootstrap argument.
-There is a similar problem with the modified energy (with $\underline{L}$ being the multiplier).
-These would be explained in detail in Remark \ref{rk-quailinear-bdry}.
-In a word, due to the hierarchy for energy estimate, $L,\underline{L}$ are not eligible for multipliers, since they are not causal (non-spacelike) with respect to the membrane geometry $g(\partial\phi)$, and hence the associated energy are not positive.
+Note that, for the large data problem, there is a hierarchy in using $L$ and $\Lb$ as the multipliers in energy estimates \cite{Miao-Yu,Wang-Yu,Wang-Yu1}.
+But now, the non-positivity of \eqref{modified-energy-L-simplify} and \eqref{modified-energy-Lb-simplify} suggests that this hierarchy of energy estimates is not allowed (although \eqref{modified-energy-L-simplify} $+$ \eqref{modified-energy-Lb-simplify} could be non-negative, but not \eqref{modified-energy-L-simplify} or \eqref{modified-energy-Lb-simplify} respectively).
+These would be explained in more detail in Remark \ref{rk-quailinear-bdry}.
+In a word, to establish the hierarchy of energy estimates for the RME (in the large data setting), $L$ and $ \underline{L}$ are not eligible for multipliers, since they are not causal with respect to $g(\partial\phi)$, and hence the associated energies are not positive.